 Subject: Caries Detection Techniques

-Each benefits plan defines which services are covered, excluded and subject to dollar caps or other limits.
-Members and their dentists will need to consult the member's benefits plan to determine if any exclusions or other benefits limitations apply to this service or supply.
-The conclusion that a particular service or supply is medically necessary does not guarantee that this service or supply is covered (that is, will be paid for by Aetna) for a particular member.
-The member's benefits plan determines coverage.
-Some plans exclude coverage for services or supplies that we consider medically necessary.
+The conclusion that a particular service or supply is medically necessary does not constitute a representation or warranty that this service or supply is covered (for example, will be paid for by Aetna) for a particular member.
+The member's benefit plan determines coverage.
+Some plans exclude coverage for services or supplies that Aetna considers medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
-In addition, coverage may be mandated by applicable legal requirements of a state, the federal government or CMS for Medicare and Medicaid members.
+In addition, coverage may be mandated by applicable legal requirements of a State, the Federal government or CMS for Medicare and Medicaid members.

-Caries detection technology may be marketed as qualitative light-induced fluorescence (QLF), fiber-optic transillumination (FOTI), infrared laser fluorescence (ILF), and digital imaging fiber-optic transillumination (DIFOTI).
+Caries detection technology may be marketed as qualitative light-induced fluorescence (QLF), fiber-optic transillumination (FOTI), infrared laser fluorescence (ILF) and digital imaging fiber-optic transillumination (DIFOTI).

-D0120 -- Periodic oral evaluation - established patient
+D0120 — Periodic oral evaluation - established patient

-D0140 -- Limited oral evaluation - problem focused
+D0140 — Limited oral evaluation - problem focused

-D0150 -- Comprehensive oral evaluation - new or established patient
+D0150 — Comprehensive oral evaluation - new or established patient

-D0160 -- Detailed and extensive oral evaluation - problem focused, by report
+D0160 — Detailed and extensive oral evaluation - problem focused, by report

 Original: November 22, 2005